 The process is fast enough that you may want to make use of the volunteers helping at your clinics to process the paper forms during your clinics.
 Don’t wait until days or weeks later to store your forms.
 To do this you will be using one or two document scanners.
 I am using a ScanSnap ix500 (about $400) but many types will work.
 The patient paper records, including prescriptions, x-rays, and patient notes, are first scanned to PDF files on a laptop.
 You can probably scan about 350 to 400 documents, front and back, per hour with this ix500 scanner.
 For larger clinics you might use two scanners?

 The second step is to open PaRIS and import the documents in bulk directly into PaRIS.
 You are not importing documents one at a time but rather 40 or 50 at a time.
 So the whole process is very quick.
-And since these documents are automatically associated with the correct patient this is a very quick process.
+And since these documents are automatically associated with the correct patient and the tpe of document (dental form, prescription, x-ray, consent form) is also automatically idenfieid, this is a very quick process.

 The paper patient records are encrypted and redundantly stored across three Amazon Availability Zones making it a highly available, fault tolerant, and scalable solution.
 Your records are secure and safe.
 No need for a warehouse full of paper records you can’t find when you need them.